-- 1) SMRs may be used in any combination of the following, regardless of the nature of reinstatement materials used above and below: - a) At any position within the surround to apparatus and/or backfill as the entire layer or combined with any other permitted backfill materials, in any proportion, within any reinstatement. - b) As a sub-base within any reinstatement. - c) As a combined sub-base and base within any reinstatement in Road Types 1, 2, 3 & 4, and as base within any reinstatement in Road Types 3 & 4.

-- d) As a combined sub-base and binder course, within any reinstatement in footways, footpaths and cycle tracks. - 2) SMRs shall not be used in place of surface course materials.
+- a) SMRs may be used in any combination of the following, regardless of the nature of reinstatement materials used above and below: - At any position within the surround to apparatus and/or backfill as the entire layer or combined with any other permitted backfill materials, in any proportion, within any reinstatement. - ii) As a sub-base within any reinstatement. - iii) As a combined sub-base and base within any reinstatement in Road Types 1, 2, 3 & 4, and as base within any reinstatement in Road Types 3 & 4. - iv) As a combined sub-base and binder course, within any reinstatement in footways, footpaths and cycle tracks. - b) SMRs shall not be used in place of surface course materials.